dssg/tweedr/README.md

     > Use 4 spaces per indentation level.

-    There are lots of other nice things about PEP-8, but that's the most important one.
+    PEP-8 has a couple of other requirements that aid readability, but that's the most important one.

-    The only exceptions to this are `E501` and `E128`.
+    This project allows two exceptions to PEP-8:

+        > E128: continuation line under-indented for visual indent

+        > E501: line too long (?? > 79 characters)

-    The PEP-8 check is incorporated as a unit test, which just runs `pep8 . --ignore=E128,E501` in the base directory.
+    The PEP-8 check is incorporated as a unit test, which basically runs `pep8 tweedr/ --ignore=E128,E501`.

+    [PEP-257](http://www.python.org/dev/peps/pep-0257/) has some things to say about docstrings, but this project doesn't necessarily strictly adhere to its provisions.

 2. No trailing whitespace.

     Trailing whitespace is almost always ignored, but it is non-deterministic, and can make commit diffs hard to read quickly.
+This project truncates trailing whitespace wherever possible.

 3. Python 2.7 is recommended.